 I also don’t think that Istanbul becomes dangerous if you do decide to wear small shorts and a small top with skin showing, I just know that in terms of being a tourist and wanting to blend in and feel more comfortable, you will feel this by what I have suggested you wear in Istanbul above.

 Finally, if you’re reading this post and you’re visiting other places in Turkey as well as Istanbul.
-It’s worth noting that what to wear in Turkey really differs as to where you are visiting.
+It’s worth noting that what to wear in Turkey really differs from where you are visiting.

 If you are visiting the South Coast of Turkey and staying in popular areas like Antalya, Fethiye and Marmaris you’ll find that you can dress as you would at beach resorts in Spain or Thailand because the locals here are used to seeing tourists in this way, especially how foreign women in Turkey dress and they are not as religious areas.